View Single Post

 * MPG can represent mpeg 1 or 2 or 4 formats, but generally mpeg1 or 2.

-* MOV files sometimes represent H.264 format videos, since .mov files encoded using QuickTime may represent any of the multiple QT formats.
+* MOV files can contain 'any' kind of video format within.
+MOV files encoded using QuickTime may also represent any of the multiple QT formats.

 Movies should usually be 500 MB or larger.
 Short shows, between 150 MB or higher (generally 350 MB+).

-If using an older DivX encoder, I'd instead recommend using MPeg Streamclip (Free) & encoding into H.264.
-It does a far better job than DivX.
+If using an older DivX encoder, I'd instead recommend using either MPeg Streamclip or Handbrake (both Free) & encoding into H.264 (they use the open source X264 which in recent couple of years is more advanced than professional H264 encoders.)
+X264 does a far better job than DivX.
 And, do not use mp3 for audio in DivX video encoding.
+DivX uses non-standard video presets (dumb huh.)
+DivX is a PATENT format.
 (Besides, I've seen so many highly pixelated DivX videos, not to mention with mp3 audio which is difficult for converters to extract since mp3 is not a regular video audio format.)
+AVI is now old, whilst it can have H.264 encoded within, it's limited.
+(Time to give up the very old-hat AVI container.
+And time to leave the patent encoders like DivX, 3ivx, etc.) :P Both Xvid and 3ivx use MPEG-4 Part 2, whereas H264=AVC/MPEG-4 Part 10.

 Commonly spammed via formats (generally porn or rubbish): wm/wmv, _ asx (Microsoft ASF Redirector File), __ asf (Advanced Systems Format File), __ mov (those less than 150 MB in size), __ rm